hotforfeature/origami/docs/production-build.md

 - Bundle HTML imports for HTTP1 effeciency
 - Compile Polymer to ES5 for IE11 and Safari 9 support

-We will accomplish these goals using the `polymer` CLI.
+We will accomplish these goals using the Polymer CLI.
 Configuration options can be specified in [`polymer.json`](https://www.polymer-project.org/2.0/docs/tools/polymer-json).

 ### polymer.json

-#### entrypoint
+#### `"entrypoint": "dist/index.html"`

-`polymer` takes an entrypoint HTML file where all imports reside.
-There are several issues when using an Angular app's `index.html` as the entrypoint, such as `polymer` loading Angular and polyfills twice.
+`polymer` takes an entrypoint HTML file.
+This entrypoint is a small file that imports the application shell. `index.html` is the typical entrypoint for most Angular applications,.

+#### `"shell": "dist/assets/elements.html"`

+Unlike Polymer, Angular applications do not have a separate shell HTML file.
+The application shell is bootstrapped from the included JavaScript.

+However, in an Angular CLI project if we just include `index.html` as our entrypoint with no shell, Polymer build struggles with finding the right directory.
+It is not expecting our `dist/` folder.

+Luckily, there's an easy workaround that fits nicely into our structure.
 As mentioned in [importing elements](importing-elements.md), a good strategy is to create a single separate `elements.html` file where we include our imports.

 assets/elements.html
 ```html